Kong/lua-resty-lmdb/README.md

 corresponds to the first key and value, `res[2].key` and `res[2].value` corresponds to the second and etc. If no keys matched the provided criteria, then an empty table will be returned.

+In case of success, the second return value will be a boolean indicating if more keys are possibly present.
+However, even when this value is `true`, it is possible subsequent `page` might return an empty list.
+If this value is `false`, then it is guaranteed no more keys matching the `prefix` is available.

 In case of errors, `nil` and an string describing the reason of the failure will be returned.